Strategies to Avoid FDA Detention:

 Antibiotic Residue Testing for Seafood

-Reviewed and Approved by Steven Rogers, Chemistry Manager, Certified Laboratories
+Reviewed and Approved by Steven Rogers, Corporate Quality Manager, Certified Group

 1-Minute Summary